bmanczak/AoM-LineMatching/README.md

 │   overlay.py
 │
 │   archives/ % contains at least one folder
-│      AOV XXX/  % folder containing images from which to extract line │
+│      folderWithImgs/  % folder containing images from which to extract line │
 │   frames/
 │       contemporary/ % folder containing the query images on which the matches should be overlayed